 Which objects are protected under the 1970 UNESCO Convention?

 In 2009 the Kingdom of the Netherlands accepted the 1970 UNESCO Convention by means of an Implementation Act: the 1970 UNESCO Convention on the Illicit Import, Export and Transfer of Ownership of Cultural Property (Implementation) Act.
+In 2016 the Implementation Act was included in the Dutch Heritage Act (Chapter 6, paragraph 1).

-The scope of this Implementation Act is determined by the definition of the cultural property to which it applies.
+The scope of the Act is determined by the definition of the cultural property to which it applies.
 These must be objects of essential importance to the cultural heritage of a state for archaeology, prehistory, history, literature, art or science and which belong to one of the 11 categories of cultural property listed in article 1 of the Convention.

 - Objects from public collections in institutions such as museums, archives and libraries that are funded by a public body;